 What is Registry Mechanic?

-Registry Mechanic is a program that supposed to make computers fast and clean.
-According to its developers, it can improve computer's performance by removing junk files, fixing and cleaning registry and optimizing browsers.
-However, it actually is a malicious program that is known as the Trojan.Clicker, a tool used for click fraud.
-Registry Mechanic is just a name that is used to disguise its true intents.
+The Registry Mechanic program supposedly allows computers to run faster and also cleans them.
+According to the developers, it can improve computer performance by removing junk files, fixing and cleaning the registry, and optimizing browsers.
+In fact, this is a malicious program known as Trojan.Clicker, a tool used for 'click fraud'.
+Registry Mechanic is simply a name used to disguise the real purpose of this program.

-This malicious programs can be downloaded from a website that may look legitimate and official.
-However, pages of this kind do not promote malware.
-When installed, it starts a background process that can be identified as the "EpizyCleanup" process in Task Manger.
-This process is a disguised Trojan.Clicker which performs click fraud.
-However, in some cases this malicious program could be used to spread other computer infections.
-Click fraud is an illegal way to generate revenue on the Internet in PPC (Pay-per-click) advertising.
-Simply said, programs like Trojan.Clicker are designed to imitate legitimate advertisement clicks and generate traffic to various sites.
-The more ads they click, the greater revenue they generate for host of websites where those ads are displayed.
-They can be used to drain advertiser's budget by increasing costs of advertising too.
-In other words, one advertiser might use this technique to sabotage their competitors.
-Clicks generated by programs like Trojan.Clicker are illegal, therefore, programs of this type should not be used.
-However, there are many cases where people are unaware of the fact that they have such program running on their systems and unintentionally help fraudsters to generate revenue.
-In this particular case it would be the people who intentionally or unintentionally installed the Registry Mechanic program on their computers.
+This malicious program can be downloaded from a website that may seem legitimate and official, however, legitimate websites do not promote malware.
+When installed, Registry Mechanic starts a background process that can be identified as "EpizyCleanup" in Task Manger.
+This process is a disguised Trojan.Clicker that performs click fraud, however, in some cases, this malicious program could be used to proliferate other computer infections.
+Click fraud is an illegal way to generate revenue on the Internet through PPC (Pay-per-click) advertising.
+In summary, programs such as Trojan.Clicker imitate legitimate advertisement clicks and generate traffic to various sites.
+The more ads they click, the greater revenue they generate for hosts of websites on which these ads are displayed.
+They can drain an advertiser's budget by increasing the cost of advertising.
+Therefore, an advertiser might use this technique to sabotage their competitors.
+Clicks generated by programs such as Trojan.Clicker are illegal and, therefore, should not be used.
+In many cases, people are unaware that they have such a program running on their systems and unintentionally help fraudsters to generate revenue.
+In this case, people who have installed the Registry Mechanic program on their computers unintentionally help fraudsters.

 |Name||Registry Mechanic Trojan.Clicker|